|- Personal Support Worker|

 As front line workers, Personal Support Workers must develop a broad range of abilities beyond dexterity skills.
 They must provide not only for the comfort, safety and well-being of their clients, but also demonstrate sensitivity and respect for those in their care.
 The attitude, abilities and approach of the PSW are critical to the well-being and health of the people they support.

 The PSW will develop a skill/knowledge level that includes basic care and social service training.
 The scope of responsibilities for a Personal Support Workers is as follows:

 The college can offer deferred payment plans.
 For more information, please consult the admission officer at the college.

-The following are the admission requirements for this Personal Support Worker (PSW) certificate program:
+The following are the admission requirements for this Personal Support Worker (PSW) diploma program:

 Total Program hours: 700 hours